VidGuard-R1: AI-Generated Video Detection and Explanation via Reasoning MLLMs and RL: Related works

 \subsection{AI-generated video detection dataset}

-As this is a very recent area of research, only a few benchmarks have been proposed.
-The generated video dataset (GVD)~\citep{aigdet} (11k samples) and GenVideo~\citep{demamba} (with millions of samples) consider settings where both training and test videos are generated by the same series of models.
+Given the recency of this research area, only a limited number of benchmarks have been introduced.
+The generated video dataset (GVD)~\citep{bai2024ai} (11k samples) and GenVideo~\citep{demamba} (with millions of samples) consider settings where both training and test videos are generated by the same series of models.
 However, these benchmarks lack prompt/image–video pairs, semantic labels, or cross-source settings.
 GVF (2.8k samples) contains prompts/images–video pairs and semantic labels, but does not provide cross-source settings.
 GenVidBench~\citep{ni2025genvidbench} consists of 100k videos and incorporates cross-source settings, but the video generation models used are less advanced, such as CogVideo and SVD.

-To address these limitations, we construct a curated dataset of 140,000 real–fake video pairs generated with state-of-the-art video generation models (HunyuanVideo~\citep{kong2024hunyuanvideo} and CogVideoX~\citep{yang2024cogvideox}), standardizing video properties to mitigate superficial cues and encourage models to focus on intrinsic visual realism.
+Moreover, existing datasets often contain shortcuts in resolution, frame rate, bitrate, or data-source imbalance, enabling models to exploit superficial cues rather than learn intrinsic visual realism.
+To address these limitations, we construct a curated dataset of 140{,}000 real–fake videos generated with state-of-the-art video generation models: HunyuanVideo~\citep{kong2024hunyuanvideo} and CogVideoX~\citep{yang2024cogvideox}.
+Our dataset explicitly standardizes bitrate, resolution, frame rate, and content distribution, resulting in a shortcut-free benchmark that encourages models to rely on semantic and temporal realism rather than on metadata artifacts.